zhengxiaoUVic/rmBayes/README.md

 | Release     | [CRAN](https://CRAN.R-project.org) | `install.packages("rmBayes")`                      |
 | Development | GitHub                             | `remotes::install_github("zhengxiaoUVic/rmBayes")` |

-If errors occur, you may need to configure your R installation to be able to compile C++ code.
+Prior to installing the package, you need to configure your R installation to be able to compile C++ code.
 Follow the link below for your respective operating system for more instructions (Stan Development Team, 2020):

 -   [Mac - Configuring C++
     Toolchain](https://github.com/stan-dev/rstan/wiki/Configuring-C---Toolchain-for-Mac)